Hero Image

 Program Highlights

-• Designed for nurses with a minimum of two years (4,000 hours) of nursing experience prior to beginning DNP practicum courses
+• Designed for nurses with a minimum of two years (4,000 hours) of nursing experience prior to beginning practicum courses

 • Offers flexible full-time and part-time enrollment options